xmos/lib_audio_dsp/doc/design_guide/index.rst

 xcore.ai          A chip containing 2 or more tiles.
 Tile              A single processor with some memory.
 Logical Core      1 of the 8 threads available in each tile.
-Chanend           The physical hardware used by a logical core to create a channel, there are 32 available per tile.
+Chanend           The physical hardware used by a logical core to create a channel.
+There are 32 available per tile.
 Channel           The bidirectional communication pathway that is created when 2 chanends are connected.
 ================= ===============